Congestive Heart Failure (CHF)

 - a cough that develops from congested lungs

-Symptoms that indicate a severe heart condition that requires immediate medical attention:
+Symptoms that indicate a severe heart condition that require immediate medical attention include:

-- chest pain that radiates through the upper body (this can also be a sign of a heart attack)
+- chest pain that radiates through the upper body, which can also be a sign of a heart attack

 - rapid breathing

-- skin that appears blue (from lack of oxygen in your lungs)
+- skin that appears blue, which is due to lack of oxygen in your lungs

-After reporting your symptoms to your healthcare provider, he or she may refer you to a cardiologist (a heart specialist).
+After reporting your symptoms to your healthcare provider, they may refer you to a heart specialist, or cardiologist.

-The cardiologist will perform a physical examination.
+Your cardiologist will perform a physical exam.
 The exam may involve listening to your heart with a stethoscope to detect abnormal heart rhythms.
-To confirm an initial diagnosis, your cardiologist might order specific diagnostic tests to examine your heart’s valves, blood vessels, and chambers.
+To confirm an initial diagnosis, your cardiologist might order certain diagnostic tests to examine your heart’s valves, blood vessels, and chambers.

-- magnetic resonance imaging (MRI), which takes pictures of your heart
+- An MRI takes pictures of your heart.

-- stress tests to see how well your heart performs under different levels of stress
+- Stress tests show how well your heart performs under different levels of stress.

-- blood tests to check for abnormal blood cells and infections
+- Blood tests can check for abnormal blood cells and infections.

-ACE Inhibitors (Angiotensin Converting Enzyme Inhibitors): ACE inhibitors open up narrowed blood vessels to allow for better blood flow.
-Vasodilators are another option if you cannot tolerate the ACE inhibitor medication.
+- Angiotensin-converting enzyme inhibitors (ACE inhibitors) open up narrowed blood vessels to improve blood flow.
+Vasodilators are another option if you cannot tolerate ACE inhibitors.

 If medications are not effective on their own, surgery may be required.
 Angioplasty, a procedure to open up blocked arteries, is one option.
 Your cardiologist may also consider heart valve repair surgery to help your valves open and close properly.

 Your condition may improve with medication or surgery.
 Your outlook depends on how advanced your CHF is and whether you have other health conditions to treat, such as diabetes or hypertension.
 The earlier your condition is diagnosed, the better your outlook will be.
 See your doctor to determine the best treatment plan for you.